Many offenders are promised early termination of probation at their

 Sometimes the possibility of early termination of probation is written into the Order of Probation, but that often still does not help.

-In general, offenders who have complied with all the terms and conditions of their probation agreement, have not re-offended, and paid all of their fines and costs of supervision may petition the court to have their probation terminated.
+all of their fines and costs of supervision may petition the court to

 Offenders who have complied with all of the terms and conditions can still petition the court for early termination of probation before the stated time period.